Funded by

 Activities

-In the 24 months of the project, there will be three rounds of training activities in Belgium and one round of training courses in Sweden.
+In the 24 months of the project, there have been three rounds of training activities in Belgium and one round of training courses in Sweden.

 These activities will be complemented by preparatory activities (local preparation meetings), monitoring and evaluation activities, valorisation and dissemination activities.